 Asymmetric encryption uses a special pairing of keys:

-- Private key – remains private on the computer, never sent
+- Remains private on the computer, never sent or shared

-SSL uses a combination of symmetric and asymmetric encryption where:
+SSL uses a combination of symmetric and asymmetric encryption:

 - A symmetric key is encrypted by the sending computer using the public key sent by the receiving computer (usually via SSL certificate)